 The majority of prospects will utilize Facebook to find more information about your business.
 Therefore, it’s best to pack your about section with as many details as possible.
-This should include: your contact information, hours and location, website URL, and story (i.e. company history, mission and vision statement, etc.).
-Facebook also allows a Business Page to set a strategic call-to-action to push traffic to your website.
+This should include: your contact information, hours and location, website URL, and story (i.e. company history, mission, vision statement, etc.).
+Facebook also allows a business page to set a strategic call-to-action to push traffic to your website.
 There are seven available—Book Now, Contact Us, Use App, Play Game, Shop Now, Sign Up, and Watch video.
-It’s best to select the one that best suits your conversion objective.
+Select the one that best suits your conversion objective.

 While building your page is the first step, posting content is a must once it’s complete.
 In fact, we recommend not running any ads until your page includes multiple posts.
 Posting gives you the opportunity to create a voice that your audience will grow to expect and enjoy.
 So, now you might be wondering, what should I be posting?

 For starters, posting relevant content is crucial.
 Whether it’s curated articles from industry thought-leaders or original blog posts, your content should resonate with your audience.
 In addition, the 80/20 rule should always be kept in mind when it comes to social media.
-In simple terms, this rule means that 80 percent of your content should be tailored to your audience by providing them with value, while the remaining 20 percent can be used to promote your brand.
+In simple terms, this rule means that 80% of your content should be tailored to your audience by providing them with value, while the remaining 20% can be used to promote your brand.

 In real estate?
 Watch our webinar and discover done-for-you Facebook ads that are generating and average of 35+ leads a day for our clients.